checklist/checklist-support/docs/dashboard.md

 The following widgets are available for you to choose from:

-### Run Templates
+### Trigger Templates

 This widget is only available to users with the 'Runner' role.
 Any templates marked as Favorite (Star) will be shown in the widget.

-Runners can click on the Run button next to the template to Run it (i.e. trigger and create a checklist from the template).
-See [Running a Template](/templates/templates/#running-templates) for more.
+Runners can click on the Trigger button next to the template to Trigger it (i.e. trigger and create a checklist from the template).
+See [Triggering a Template](/templates/templates/#triggering-templates) for more.

 ### Today's Checklists